 Note: Please include in your statement whether you are applying for: a) the hybrid online/in person graduate certificate including THTR 7004 (the on-campus summer intensive); or b) the entirely online graduate certificate including Teaching Shakespeare in lieu of THTR 7004.
 If you wish to take any course as a standalone, three-credit course (rather than the full certificate), please DO NOT apply using the link below.
 Instead, email a statement of interest directly to the program director at firstname.lastname@example.org.

 Reference Contact Information – a message will be sent to your academic or professional reference requesting a letter of recommendation.

-$638 per credit hour or $5,742 for the entire nine credits.
-This price applies for both CO resident and non-resident students.
+The program tuition is $665 per credit hour or $5,985 for the nine-credit program.
+This cost applies to both Colorado resident and non-resident students.

 Financial aid or scholarships are not available for this certificate program, however, we do offer a four-month payment plan for students who enroll prior to January 4, 2024.
 To learn more, visit this page and scroll down to Spring 2024 information.

 If you have questions about the program or the application, contact us at email@example.com.
 We are here to help!